Create a World Where Birds and People Thrive

 Healthy birds mean healthy forests, wetlands, grasslands, shorelines and oceans, even healthy cities.
 By conserving birds we conserve our American landscapes and the economies and ways of life that depend on them - from farmers and ranchers to outdoor recreationists, we all benefit when birds thrive and have healthy places to live.

-You and your family can be a part of bird conservation in many ways!
+You and your family can get involved bird conservation in many ways!
 Be a "citizen scientist" and help scientists answer key questions about birds, such as arrival dates, abundance, and departure dates of migratory birds, and reporting sightings of rare and common birds.
 Citizen science projects at the local, regional and national level offer many opportunities to participate, in some cases with little or no specialized skills required.
 Many programs even let yu contribute to conservation by counting birds right in your backyard.

 Whether you contribute as a partner in a grant project, engage with local organizations through the Urban Bird Treaty program, co-host a special event with partners in your area, or buy a Federal Migratory Bird Hunting and Conservation (Duck) Stamp - supporting one of the nation's oldest and most successful conservation programs - YOU have an opportunity to play a crucial role in bird conservation.